 4. Focus on results

 Your prospects and clients are far more interested in the results you achieve than the techniques and methods you use to deliver them.
 Remember the buyer's first reaction on hearing any proposition - "what's in it for me?".
 And yet so many websites are cluttered with methodology that gets in the way of the bottom line benefits.
 If you don't know the difference between features, advantages and benefits, then it's time to find out.
 Your site, mail shots and engagements will certainly be far more effective if you talk benefits - the real difference your knowledge makes to those you engage with.
 Also try to avoid the "me too" platitudes which could have come from anyone.

 5. Make offers

 When people read your website content do they just see a list of services and a contact page?
-Lots of knowledge-based sites are like this with the writer providing absolutely no idea of what you can get from them specifically and at what cost.
-The way to get round this is to continually make offers.
-A process, an audit, a workshop, in fact anything you can deliver for a set fee or for free.
-Some people think this limits you but your website visitors can always contact you for something outside these particular offers.
-If you just list what you do and ask for enquiries they might well not contact you at all.
-Webinars, for instance, are a great way of engaging with your audience to establish reputation, share knowledge and build trust.
+Lots of knowledge-based sites are like this with the author providing absolutely no indication at to what you can get from them specifically and at what cost.
+The way to get around this is to continually make offers.
+A process, an audit, a workshop - in fact anything you can deliver for a set fee or for free.
+Some people think this limits you but your website visitors can always contact you for something outside any particular offer.
+If you just list what you do and ask for enquiries they might not contact you at all.
+Webinars and podcasts, for instance, are a great way of engaging with your audience to establish reputation, share knowledge and build trust.
 They also help brush up your presentation skills.